 T3 is sometimes thought of (and even abused) as a traditional weight loss medication.

 This has to do with the ability of T3 to increase your metabolism and lead to weight loss even in individuals who don’t have thyroid problems.

 T3 should NOT be used in this way and it is NOT a traditional weight loss medication.

 Abusing T3 in this way may lead to weight loss but may also have serious side effects along the way.

-Instead, T3 should be thought of as a thyroid medication which can indeed help certain hypothyroid patients lose weight if used thoughtfully and correctly.
+Instead, T3 should be thought of as a thyroid medication that can indeed help certain hypothyroid patients lose weight if used thoughtfully and correctly.